World Trade Organization

 The World Trade Organization (WTO) is an intergovernmental organization that regulates and facilitates international trade.
 Established on 1 January 1995, pursuant to the 1994 Marrakesh Agreement, it succeeded the General Agreement on Tariffs and Trade (GATT), which was created in 1948.
 As the world's largest international economic organization, the WTO has 166 members, representing over 98% of global trade and global GDP.
 It is headquartered in Geneva, Switzerland.

 The WTO's primary functions are to provide a framework for negotiating trade agreements and to resolve trade disputes among its members.
-Its agreements, which are negotiated and signed by the majority of the world's trading nations and ratified in their parliaments, cover trade in goods, services, and intellectual property.
+Its agreements, which are negotiated and signed by the majority of the world's trading nations and ratified in their legislatures, cover trade in goods, services, and intellectual property.
 The organization operates on the principle of non-discrimination—enshrined in the most-favoured-nation and national treatment provisions—but allows for exceptions for environmental protection, national security, and other objectives.

 The WTO's highest decision-making body is the Ministerial Conference, which convenes biennially and makes decisions by consensus.
 Day-to-day business is managed by the General Council, composed of representatives from all member states.
 The organization is administered by a Secretariat led by the Director-General; since 2021, this position has been held by Ngozi Okonjo-Iweala of Nigeria.
-The WTO's annual budget is approximately 200 million USD, contributed by members based on their share of international trade.
+The WTO's annual budget is approximately 200 million CHF ($263 million USD), contributed by members based on their share of international trade.

 Economic studies generally find that the WTO has boosted trade and reduced trade barriers.
-However, it has faced significant criticism.
-Critics argue that the benefits of WTO-facilitated free trade are not shared equally, that its agreements may disadvantage developing countries, and that commercial interests have been prioritised over environmental and labour concerns.
+Criticisms of WTO include that the benefits of WTO-facilitated free trade are not shared equally, that its agreements may disadvantage developing countries, and that commercial interests have been prioritised over environmental and labour concerns.
 The organization has also been central to major trade disputes and stalled negotiations, such as the Doha Development Round and the paralysis of its Appellate Body, which have raised questions about its future efficacy.